sfhansen/mse246_project/reports/final_report.md

 Where $\{t_1,...,t_r\}$ are the death times of observations in the data, $\{d_1,...,d_r\}$ are the number of deaths that occur at those times, and $\{n_1,...,n_r\}$ are the number of observations remaining in the at-risk population just before those times.

-For expository purposes the following plots show the estimated survival function conditioned on select categorical variables such as a particular year, state, or status, as well as the general survival curve for our loan population.
-Note that the survival curve was significantly steeper for loans conditioned on these variables (a higher probability of default at all times).
+For expository purposes, the following plots show the estimated survival function conditioned on select categorical variables such as a particular year, state, or status, as well as the general survival curve for our loan population.
+Note that the survival curve was significantly steeper for loans conditioned on these variables (i.e. a higher probability of default at all times).

 \begin{center}
 \includegraphics[width=630pt]{../studies/surv_curvs.pdf}